 |1.25%||$25k||-||State Bank of Texas||12 Month CD|

-Headquartered in Dallas, State Bank of Texas’ market area includes the Dallas metropolitan area and the Chicago metropolitan area.
+Headquartered in Dallas, State Bank of Texas’ market area includes the Dallas metropolitan area and the Chicago metropolitan area, but SBT has recently made the above mentioned products available nationwide.

-At this time, SBT's online banking platform is dedicated to account management and bill payment services.
+As SBT's online banking platform is currently dedicated to account management and bill payment services, out-of-state customers have to open a new account either by mail or fax.

-State Bank of Texas (FDIC Certificate # 27074) has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 12.18% (above average) based on September 30, 2015 data.
-In the past year, SBT increased its total deposits by $234.63 Million, an excellent annual growth rate of 85.64%.
+State Bank of Texas (FDIC Certificate # 27074) has an overall health grade of "B" at DepositAccounts.com, with a Texas Ratio of 13.50% (above average) based on March 30, 2016 data.
+SBT has an excellent capitalization level of 18.99%, a result of holding $680.14 million in assets with $128.13 million in equity.
 Please refer to our financial overview of State Bank of Texas for more details.

 How the CD Compares

-When compared to the 429 similar length-of-term CDs tracked by DepositAccounts that are available to Illinois residents, State Bank of Texas’ 12-month CD APY currently shares the top spot, regardless of minimum deposit requirement.
+When compared to the 163 similar length-of-term CDs tracked by DepositAccounts that are available nationwide, State Bank of Texas’ 12-month Jumbo CD APY currently claims the top spot, regardless of minimum deposit requirement.

 How the Money Market Account Compares

-When compared to the 389 Money Market Accounts tracked by DepositAccounts that are available to Illinois residents, State Bank of Texas’ Jumbo Money Market APY currently shares the top spot, regardless of minimum deposit requirement.
+When compared to the 135 Money Market Accounts tracked by DepositAccounts that are available nationwide, State Bank of Texas’ Jumbo Money Market APY currently ranks first, regardless of minimum deposit requirement.